Digital best practices

 Contents

 The foundation of digital best practices is to limit the reach of technology into your life.
 Try to limit your use of digital devices, in particular for sensitive activities.
-That said, there are a number of best practices that you can follow when using digital devices.
+That said, when using digital devices, you can follow the following best practices.

 Do not use a phone, or leave your phone at home